 Keeping a watchful eye on the changing needs of your customer base helps ensure you can act quickly to meet their needs.
 Improve customer experience through an evolving approach rooted in a good feedback loop and followed up with data-driven action.

 Related: Learn how listening to your customers involves more than just surveys.

 4. Continue Initiatives Meant to Improve the Customer Relationship

-The disruption brought on by the COVID-19 pandemic created new customer segments for brands, and many brands have launched initiatives to alter or improve loyalty and/or engagement programs.
-While the adjustments are necessary, you also have to account for flexibility (you never know when a once-in-a-hundred-years moment will occur).
+Global disruptions often result in new customer segments for brands, and many brands have launched successful initiatives to alter or improve loyalty and engagement programs.
+While the adjustments are necessary, you also need to account for flexibility.
+(You never know when a once-in-a-hundred-years moment will occur).
 Nimbleness will be the trait of winning brands over the next decade.

 5. Create More Positive Brand Experiences

-I am a staunch supporter of the idea there is still more goodness in the world than badness (yes, that’s a Caddyshack reference).
-It’s easy to get bogged down with negativity and that’s why positive brand experiences have such a meaningful impact.
+It’s easy to get bogged down with negativity, and that’s why positive brand experiences have such a meaningful impact during times of disruption.